oOo0oOo/lean-scribe/example_scribe_folder/default_prompts/refactor_code.md

+{% scribe %}
-{% scribe "Refactor and simplify selected code section to make it more understandable and maintainable." %}
+description: Refactor and simplify selected code section to make it more understandable and maintainable.
+{% endscribe %}

 # Refactor Lean 4 Code